adambujak/FALCON/README.md

 FALCON

 # An attempt at making drone
-With Devin Bell (Western University - Mechatronics Engineering) he's working on the flight controller, and I'm doing the RF, hardware, general bringup
+With Devin Bell (@devinbellll - Western University - Mechatronics Engineering) he's working on the flight controller, and I'm doing the RF, hardware, general bringup